Cadenze/Cadenze.github.io/compositions/salish-sea.md

 ---
 layout: composition
-title: "Salish Sea" Sonata for Piano and Viola
+title: Salish Sea Sonata for Piano and Viola
 ---

 A work commissioned by Rae Gallimore and Barry Tan for their West Coast Concert series.